jactor-rises/jactor-web/README.md

 The main purpose is to learn about programming microservices using another microservice for persistence.

-(https://github.com/jactor-rises/jactor-persistence)his project is consisted of a microsevice for web content which use another microservice in order to persist its data through a REST api.
+This project is consisted of a microsevice for web content which use another microservice in order to persist its data through a REST api.

 ### Set up